The 2-surviving rate of planar graphs with average degree lower than $4\frac{1}{2}$: Separators and the firefighters' strategy

 \section{Separators and the firefighters' strategy}

 The proof is done using the lemma given by Lipton and Tarjan to prove the separator theorem for planar graphs~\cite{liptontarjan}.
 The key lemma in their proof, reformulated for our purpose, is quoted below.
-A similar approach --- using the analogy to the following lemma to the firefighter problem on planar graphs, was first applied by Floderus, Lingas and Persson~\cite{lingas2}, with a slightly different notation of approximation algorithms.
+A similar approach --- using the lemma of Lipton and Tarjan to the firefighter problem on planar graphs, was first applied by Floderus, Lingas and Persson~\cite{lingas2}, with a slightly different notation of approximation algorithms.
 They have proven a theorem analogous to Lemma~\ref{lem:many}.
 This method was also used to prove Theorem~\ref{thm:3f}.
 The proof and some discussion on such an approach is included in~\cite{pg_planarfire}.

-\begin{lemma} Let $G$ be any $n$-vertex plane graph $(n \ge 2)$ and $T$ be any spanning tree of $G.$ Then there exists an arc $\widetilde{uv}$ between two vertices $u, v \in V(G),$ not crossing any edge from $E(G),$ such that the unique Jordan curve $C,$ consisting of $\widetilde{uv}$ and some edges of $T,$ has the property that the number of vertices in the interior region of $C$ as well as in the exterior region of $C$ is lower than $\frac{2}{3}n.$ \end{lemma} Actually in~\cite{liptontarjan} there is considered any spanned supergraph $H$ of $G,$ being a plane triangulation and then an arc $\widetilde{uv}$ is some edge of $H.$ To construct the curve $C$ consider two $T$-paths from $r$ to $u$ and $v,$ respectively.
+\begin{lemma} Let $G$ be any connected $n$-vertex plane graph $(n \ge 2)$ and $T$ be any spanning tree of $G.$ Then there exists an arc $\widetilde{uv}$ between two vertices $u, v \in V(G),$ not crossing any edge from $E(G),$ such that the unique Jordan curve $C,$ consisting of $\widetilde{uv}$ and some edges of $T,$ has the property that the number of vertices in the interior region of $C$ as well as in the exterior region of $C$ is lower than $\frac{2}{3}n.$ \end{lemma} Actually in~\cite{liptontarjan} there is considered any spanning supergraph of $G$, say $H$, being a plane triangulation and the original lemma guarantees existence of an edge $uv \in E(H)$ with the desired property.
+Hence we may view an arc $\widetilde{uv}$ as some edge of some planar supergraph of $G$, while $uv$ may be an edge of $G$ or not.
+To construct the curve $C$, for any vertex $r \in V(G)$, let us consider two $T$-paths from $r$ to $u$ and $v,$ respectively.
 Let $z$ be the last common vertex on these paths.
 Then the curve $C$ consists of the $T$-path from $z$ to $u,$ the arc $\widetilde{uv}$ and the $T$-path from $v$ to $z.$